archivesunleashed/archivesunleashed.org/content/aut/index.md

 The Archives Unleashed Toolkit is an open-source platform for managing web archives built on [Hadoop](https://hadoop.apache.org/).
 The platform provides a flexible data model for storing and managing raw content as well as metadata and extracted knowledge.
 Tight integration with Hadoop provides powerful tools for analytics and data processing via [Spark](http://spark.apache.org/).

+Most of this documentation is built on [resilient distributed datasets (RDD)](https://spark.apache.org/docs/latest/rdd-programming-guide.html).
+We are working on adding support for [DataFrames](http://localhost:1313/aut/spark%20dataframes%20tutorial).
+You can read more about this in our experimental [DataFrames section](#dataframes).

 ## Getting Started

 ### Quick Start